THE POWER OF GURU RINPOCHE

 In the first session we started by chanting the full verses of the Prayer to Guru Rinpoche that Spontaneously Fulfills all Wishes – a poignant and melodic tune.
 This was followed by the Tsok offering prayer and Guru Rinpoche mantra which were repeated many times.
 These repetitions were accompanied by cymbals and drums with a very stirring beat.
 As the pace of these repetitions was fast, it took a little while for everyone to get their head around the Tibetan syllables but soon everyone settled into a kind of rhythm, with Geshe Tenzin Zopa-la’s clear voice leading us forward.
 The sangha played the ritual instruments and the gompa became warm and energised.

 To get to this point had taken over six months of preparation.
-Attending were students, directors and previous directors, spiritual program coordinators and sangha from most of Australia’s 20 or so centres, study groups and services.
+Attending were students, directors and previous directors, spiritual program coordinators and sangha from most of Australia’s 20 centres, projects and services.

 CTCT had conjured a large team of volunteers to host the many sangha, prepare the delicious food, look after people flow, work in the shop, help erect the dome and install the 3 metre Golden Buddha, and we were helped by volunteers from other centres such as Buddha House’s director and spiritual program coordinator who came early to help wrap the Tsok.
 There were parking attendant helpers who braved the cold 5.30am air, an usher team who were suddenly swamped by more than 160 enthusiastic participants – only 80 pre-registered but our panic quickly turned to ‘welcome: here is your goody bag’ joy – as well as gold-leaf tsa-tsa makers in the months leading up to the event.
 Co-organiser, Venerable Lindy Mailhot (director of CTCT) and FPMT in Australia wanted everyone to feel welcomed, cared for, and nourished by the puja as well as the food, no matter what obstacle arose.
 But more than anything we wished to please the mind of our precious Guru.

-Geshe Tenzin Zopa led the gompa set up team in the week before the event, directing with precision and tirelessly climbing ladders, putting up silk bunting and hanging holy images, khatags and thangkas, as well as working with Dan Mailhot, (nicknamed the Golden Buddha man for his work in golding the Buddha) to transport, welcome and decorate the Golden Buddha in the garden.
+Geshe Tenzin Zopa led the gompa set up team in the week before the event, directing with precision and tirelessly climbing ladders, putting up silk bunting and hanging holy images, khatags and thangkas, as well as working with Dan (known as the Golden Buddha man for his work in golding the Buddha) to transport, welcome and decorate the Golden Buddha in the garden.

 Because the puja was also dedicated to World Peace at a time when so much war, terror, famine, and suffering was happening, this event captured the imagination of those at Kickstart Arts and the Hobart community, as well as participants and sponsors.
 An Israeli FPMT group who sponsored Tsok, made their dedication to the overcoming of the Israeli-Palestinian conflict.
 They sent a link to a moving meeting between Israelis and Palestinians whose families had been killed in the conflict and yet who wished only for peace.